ThomasGsp/ansible-hitch/README.md

 ### Hitch TLS - With single Varnish backend

 Deploying a single Hitch server node is pretty trivial; just add the role to your playbook and go.
-Here's an example which we'll make a little more exciting by setting the bind address to 127.0.0.1:

 ``` yml
 ---